FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 - Each player rolls all three dice once and the player with highest total number starts the game.
 - If there is a draw, those players roll again until a starting player is determined.
-- The winner starts the game with one extra rock.
+- The winner starts the game with one extra stone.

 This is an example setup for 4 players: